ydkahin/ydkahin.github.io/content/posts/letterboxd-scraper-i.md

 layout: post
 date: 2023-12-06
 author: "Yohannes"
-title: "Letterboxd Scraper"
+title: "(How to write) A Letterboxd Scraper"
 weight: 1
 ---

-In this post, I construct a [Letterboxd](https://letterboxd.com) scrapper.
-In case you don't know, it is a film logging site with built-in social networking features.
-The company does not have a public API for their data, so one has to use a scaper to get their hands on the film/user data.
+In this post, I will make a [Letterboxd](https://letterboxd.com) scrapper.
+In case you didn't know, Letterboxd is a film logging site with built-in social networking features.
+It is a great platform, but the company does not provide a public API for their data, so one has to use a scaper to get their hands on the film/user data.

 For this scraper, given a username, we want all the films the user has logged.
-Then we will collect the:
+Then, we will want to collect the
 * runtime
 * director(s)
 * country